mattyyeung/mattyyeung.github.io/_posts/2024-04-21-deterministic-quoting.md

 ![](/assets/deterministic-quoting/hallucination.png)

-All current LLMs hallucinate.
+LLM hallucinations are endemic.

-* The biggest models from OpenAI, Google, Anthropic etc. hallucinate more than 20% of the time for some use-cases <!--TODO-->
+* The biggest models from OpenAI, Google, Anthropic etc. hallucinate more than 20% of the time in many use-cases <!--TODO-->
 * It’s safe to assume that the next generation (ChatGPT “5”, Gemini 1.5 Ultra, etc.) will continue to hallucinate, albeit at a lower rate
-* Some LLMs are trained/prompted to cite sources… but these citations themselves can also be hallucinated!
+* Some LLMs are trained/prompted to cite sources… but these citations themselves can be hallucinated!
 This can be particularly problematic: users are more likely to trust authoritative-looking citations
 <!-- * At least [one system](https://gemini.google.com/) offers a function to verify claims by querying a search engine, but this still requires vigilance from the user -->
 * “Check your own answer” iterative methods can reduce the rate of hallucinations, but only partially.
-* Attaching relevant source material to the query ([RAG](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/)) appears better than relying on training (due to [catastrophic forgetting](https://en.wikipedia.org/wiki/Catastrophic_interference)), but even still the material is sometimes transformed when quoted in the output.
+* Attaching relevant source material to the query ([RAG](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/)) is better than training/fine-tuning/LoRA (see [catastrophic forgetting](https://en.wikipedia.org/wiki/Catastrophic_interference)), but even still the material is sometimes transformed when quoted in the output.

 In short: any information that passes through an LLM is potentially “tainted”.